ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 }
 ```
 Once the module is available, it will remove the class 'itsa-datetimepicker-loading' from the body-node (should it be applied).

+<b>When you need to handle the 'onRejected-callback'</b>

+When a date-time promise is requested, the user might click the close-button, by which the promise will be rejected.
+You can supress the close-button by setting <i>config.forceSelectdate=true</i>.
+In that case, the picker comes without close-button and you don't need to handle the 'onRejected-callback' for the promise will never be rejected.

 <b>Multiple instance of Y.ITSADateTimePicker</b>